 Jesus continued to build upon the theological foundation of marriage.
 God created one male for God to join to one female in marriage, so that the two humans would become one flesh.
 Jesus emphasized that God joins people in marriage, so that each person enjoys a fleshly unity with the other person.
-In a New Testament sense, consider that at the moment Jesus saved you by faith alone, your body became the temple of the Holy Spirit, where He lives inside your body.5 While the Holy Spirit dwells within the
+In a New Testament sense, consider that at the moment Jesus saved you by faith alone, your body became the temple of the Holy Spirit, where He lives inside your body.
+While the Holy Spirit dwells within the individual believer, in another sense the Holy Spirit now indwells the couple (corporate unity) joined by God in marriage.
+Consider the consequences described by Paul that even a believer becomes one flesh with a harlot when they have sex.
+So, let us take a look also at this concept of "join" as used in the New

-In 1 Corinthians 6:15 (Page 1788), the Holy Spirit wrote: "Do you not know that your bodies are members of Christ?
+In 1 Corinthians 6:15, the Holy Spirit wrote: "Do you not know that your bodies are members of Christ?
 Shall I then take away the members of Christ and make them members of a prostitute?
 May it never be!"
 In this verse, Jesus taught us that our physical bodies have spiritual qualities called "members."
 So, as a believer, I am a member of the Body of Christ.
 Just like I am joined to Christ by faith, I can become a member of a prostitute if I have sex with a prostitute.
 I should always remember that by faith I am a member of the Body of Christ, and belong solely to Christ.
 Notice that God wants us to know about the spiritual aspects of sex and how we become members of sinful people when we have sex with them.
-As a believer, I must individual believer, in another sense the Holy Spirit now indwells the couple (corporate unity) joined by God in marriage.
-Consider the consequences described by Paul that even a believer becomes one flesh with a harlot when they have sex.6 So, let us take a look also at this concept of "join" as used in the New Testament.
-First, we should learn that God revealed a complete, final union with the term "joined together."
-Second, we see that God created marriage as the only means for one male to be remain conscious that the very presence of our holy God lives within me, all day, every day, to the glory of God.
+As a believer, I must remain conscious that the very presence of our holy God lives within me, all day, every day, to the glory of God.